 A new field for notes will pop up when you click either ways to Add a Note:

 IMPORTANT: This is a one time edit.
 You can only make edits of that note in the session where you created it.

-As soon as you navigate away, refresh the page, or close your browser, everything you’ve noted will be saved and added to the Read-Only past notes area:
+As soon as you click Done, everything you’ve noted will be saved and added to the Read-Only past notes area:

 That way if you had a conversation mid week and didn’t add to it until after the week ended, you’ll know both the date of the event you set it to and when you added it.

 What if you make a mistake?